Supporting women in education, sport and health

-My vision is to support women in education, business and sport to be their career best.
+My vision is to support women to be their career best in education, sport and health.
 As a values-led coach based on authenticity, compassion and trust, I aim to harness the transformative power of one-to-one coaching conversations.
-As your coach, this involves deep listening, insightful questioning and using a range of effective tools and techniques, in particular, drawing on Gestalt approaches to co-create positive change.
+As your coach, this involves active listening, insightful questioning and using a range of effective tools and techniques, in particular, drawing on Gestalt approaches to co-create positive change.

-My approach is informed principally by Gestalt coaching theory and practice which foregrounds the power of heightened self-awareness and focuses on the here-and-now.
-Woven into my approach is a range of creative and effective coaching tools, techniques and resources, leading to new perspectives and shifts in a client’s thinking.
+My approach is informed principally by Gestalt coaching theory and practice which foregrounds the power of heightened self-awareness and focuses on the here-and-now, to be able to make the desired change.
+Woven into my approach is a range of creative and effective coaching tools, techniques and resources, leading to new perspectives and shifts in clients’ thinking.

-I am a qualified career coach and accredited as a Senior Practitioner through the European Mentoring and Coaching Council (EMCC).
+I am a qualified business coach and an accredited Senior Practitioner through the European Mentoring and Coaching Council (EMCC).
 My professional practice is underpinned by the EMCC Global Code of Ethics: https://www.emccouncil.org/quality/ethics/ and I regularly attend coaching supervision sessions, coaching conferences and workshops as part of my continuing professional development.

 I look forward to working with you

 From the very beginning of our coaching relationship Karen established a foundation of trust which meant we could explore issues openly.
 She helped me to work through some self-perceptions which have been holding me back, developing a greater sense of self-confidence as I move into a new management role.

 Karen has the ability to pick up on the most important aspects of a conversation and sensitively challenge underlying assumptions, leading to greater clarity.
 I also valued her ability to bring in new techniques and thinking into the coaching, such as the work we did on exploring narratives which significantly helped me think more positively about what I can achieve.

 I have really valued my time with Karen and would strongly recommend her as a coach.